LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/api.md

 ## Authorization

-Rename the `env_example` file `.env` in the root directory and set each appropriate API keys as listed below.
+Rename the `env_example` file to `.env` and set each appropriate API keys as listed below without quotes as shown in the file.

 - ELEVENLABS_API_KEY
     - Key can be generated [here](https://elevenlabs.io/app/speech-synthesis) under `Profile + API Key`.